-To impart high-quality education in curriculum and to build the students in their capacity and enhancing skills to make them globally competitive Mechanical Engineers.
+1. To impart high-quality education in curriculum and to build the students in their

+Engineers.

-- To prepare the students by providing exceptional academic environment, leadership, ethical guidelines and lifelong learning needed for a long professional career. - 3.
+- 2. To prepare the students by providing exceptional academic environment, leadership, ethical guidelines and lifelong learning needed for a long professional career. - 3.
 To enhance the overall academic performance of the students gradually and thereby increasing their placement potential. - 4.
 To build the institute-industry interaction by providing the internship programs